accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `core_support_by_at_browser` (object|built): an object that describes core support for different core at/browser combinations
 * `extended_support` (array|built): an array of strings that describe unique support values found in the `results` object
 * `extended_support_string` (string|built): an human readable string that describes the support based on the values found in `extended_support`
+* `assertions` (object|required|built): the commands property and associated results are transformed to fill in support data for each assertion.

 #### The test `assertion` object